brycewray/hugo-site/content/posts/2018/09/why-finally-settled-ulysses.md

 There was also this thing out there called Ulysses, but that was back when it was [receiving a ton of Internet hate for going to a subscription plan](https://gizmodo.com/another-great-app-went-subscription-only-and-everything-1797802223), and I didn't pay it much mind.
 Honestly don't recall if that was a factor, though.

 Besides, this Scrivener app seemed to be all I could ever want, and it was going to be getting a major upgrade in just a few months after that which would address any lingering concerns about its design, which hadn't changed much in the previous six years.
-Having not been following macOS _née_ OS X software design Kewl Stuff for the aforementioned quite some time away, I didn't see anything wrong with the appearance of v.2.x, but there was little question that v.3.x was [definitely a major improvement and added many even cooler features along with the more updated look-'n'-feel](https://www.helpingwritersbecomeauthors.com/the-new-scrivener-3-0-should-you-upgrade/).
+Having not been following macOS _née_ OS X software design Kewl Stuff for the aforementioned quite some time away, I didn't see anything wrong with the appearance of v.2.x, but there was little question that v.3.x was [definitely a major improvement and added many even cooler features along with the more updated look-’n'-feel](https://www.helpingwritersbecomeauthors.com/the-new-scrivener-3-0-should-you-upgrade/).

 ## Siren song

 As the months went by, I kept toiling in Scrivener on my work in progress (WIP).
 Such as it was.
-(Sigh.)
+[Sigh.]
 However, much as I had done in trying to figure out which mail client to use on Mac and iOS---yet another story for another day---I started to waver in my estimation of whether Scrivener was the wisest choice for me.
 This was troubling, especially considering how much I liked the care and thinking behind it and greatly admired how obviously it was a labor of love for the [small but dedicated team behind it](https://www.literatureandlatte.com/about-us) (especially Keith Blount, who taught himself to program so he could create it and is still its chief developer).

 So, once again, I began researching writing software.
 But this time, I had a better idea of what I needed.
 The siren song of simplicity, in the form of Ulysses, wailed at me from the rocks.
 I knew I still needed most of the organizational power of Scrivener; but the Ulysses fans proclaimed that Scrivener simply had too many bells and whistles.
 Ulysses is _pure_.
 Just write.
 You don't need all that other stuff.
 So, indeed, I downloaded Ulysses on my Mac and iOS devices, and subscribed _well_ before the expiration of the trial period; it was so clearly a fit.